 - Organization, indexing, scope, currency, and accuracy

-The books we buy are typically used to support the undergraduate study level.
-To a lesser extent we may buy some books to support faculty and student research, although Interlibrary Loan should be the recognized means by which we support low-demand areas.
+The books we buy are typically used to support study at the undergraduate and (for theology) graduate level.
+To a lesser extent we may buy some books to support specialized faculty research, although Interlibrary Loan should be the recognized means by which we support low-demand research areas.

 Special Statement on Ebooks

-The library supports initiatives which foster long-term sustainable approaches to eBooks in academic libraries.
-We signed onto the Macalester College “E-Book Rights Advocacy” document, and support the Oberlin Group Statement on Ebooks & Libraries.
+The CSB/SJU Libraries support initiatives which foster long-term sustainable approaches to eBooks in academic libraries.
+We support both the Macalester College “E-Book Rights Advocacy” document, and the Oberlin Group Statement on Ebooks & Libraries.

 Special Statement on Benedictina